KxSystems/kdbai-samples/README.md

 ### Install Python Packages

-1. Use the `requirements.txt` file in the repository to install the relevent Python packages needed to run all of the samples:
+1. Use the `requirements.txt` file in the repository to see the relevent Python packages needed to run all of the samples:
+   (Note that the necessary pip installs are at the beginning of each notebook as well.)

     ```bash
     pip install -r requirements.txt